benkeen/grunt-search/README.md

 - *logFormat*: (optional, defaults to `json`) the format of the log file: `json`, `xml` or `text`.
 - *failOnMatch*: (optional, defaults to `false`).
 This option lets you choose to fail the build process if any matches are found.
+- *outputExaminedFiles*: (optional) a boolean - default to `false`).
+Sometimes it's not totally clear what files are being matched by the file globbing.
+When this option is set to `true`, the generated output file contains a list of the files that had been examined.
 - *onComplete*: (optional) a function.
+This is called when all file searching it complete.
+It's passed a single parameter.
+An object of filename => array of match information
 - *onMatch*: (optional) a function.
+This is called after each match is made.
+It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`

-If either of the required parameters are omitted, the build will fail.
+Note: if either of the required parameters are omitted, the build will fail.

 ### Changelog